 Youth Workforce (YW) program provides job readiness training, life skills workshops, peer-to-peer support, computer skills training, GED preparation, intensive case management, job search, job placement assistance, barrier remediation, supportive services and retention services.
 Program staff with assist and place youth (14-18) into work-based learning opportunities that include paid and unpaid work experience and paid and unpaid internships with various local businesses and other community based organizations.
 Each youth participant will receive intensive case management services to reach their goals.

-The Nursing Assistant, Home Care, Home Health Aide, and Automated Office Skills Training programs have been licensed by the California Bureau for Private Postsecondary Education to operate and offer educational programs for non-accredited institutions.
-Download our course catalogue, performance fact sheet and annual report.
+The Nursing Assistant, Home Care, Home Health Aide, and Automated Office Skills Training programs have been licensed by the California Bureau for Private Post-secondary Education, more information about Arriba Juntos and BPPE is available at BPPE.CA.GOV, to operate and offer educational programs for non-accredited institutions.
+Download our course catalogue, performance fact sheet and annual report, “enrollment agreement”.